rkuma183/wilsonmar.github.io/_posts/2016-08-13-appdynamics.md

    PROTIP: A spike on the 50th percentile is more troubling becuase of its consistency than one at 90th percentile or above.

+0. Data unique to app transactions or other GUID can be added by AD as HTTP headers for precise tracking.

 <hr />